Hypocalcemia in the Newborn

 Early hypocalcemia can have many contributing factors and often goes away.

 Hypocalcemia can be caused by a problem with parathyroid hormone.
 This hormone is made by the parathyroid glands in the neck.
 It helps keep the amount of calcium and phosphorus at a normal level in the blood.
 Low parathyroid hormone levels can cause too little calcium in the blood.
 Many conditions, such as DiGeorge syndrome (22q11.2 deletion syndrome), may cause low parathyroid hormone levels.
 Low magnesium levels may also cause low calcium levels.
 This is because calcium levels are linked to levels of magnesium.
-High phosphorus and low calcium may be seen in people and babies with kidney failure.
+High phosphorus and low calcium may be seen in people, including babies, with kidney failure.
 This is because the kidneys can't get rid of phosphorus.

 Which newborns are at risk for hypocalcemia?